Acres Of Water & Miles Of Shoreline

 Lake Conroe Public Park on Hwy 105 on the south end of the lake provides day use for family picnics, BBQs, and swimming on a beach shoreline.
 Sam Houston National Forest on the north end of Lake Conroe to lots of campgrounds or you'll find some in Montgomery or Conroe.

-For a more refined taste of lakeside accommodations you can stay at La Torretta Resort & Spa.
+For a more refined taste of lakeside accommodations, you can stay at La Torretta Resort & Spa.
 Elevate your expectations of Lake Conroe with this 20 story elegant resort.
 Spectacular lake views, 18 hole golf course, international spa treatments, and a multitude of resort activities.
 This exquisite resort can facilitate every possibility from a corporate conference to international travelers, or a community gathering.
 Read our review of La Torretta Resort to learn more.
+La Torretta is closed in 2019 and will reopen in 2020 as Margaritaville Lake Resort Lake Conroe

 For camping, a fantastic lakeside 2 bedroom condominium, or cabins try Castaways RV Park & Cabins.